 This tip falls in line with the last one.
 Shampooing and conditioning your hair is essential to have a great start before you get a weave.

 I would take this hair spa day another step further by strongly encouraging you to deep condition your hair before installing your extensions.
 Look for deep conditioners that are protein-rich as well as moisturizing.

 Regularly trimming your hair has fantastic benefits for your hair.

 As the ends are the oldest part of our hair, they tend to weigh the rest of our strands down and hindering new growth.
 However, when we get our ends professionally trimmed, we can remove the damaged ends and make room for healthy new hair.

 This last tip may seem controversial and unnecessary.

-I may also be biased in that I allowed a friend to install my weave and I ended up with a lion’s mane attached with fishing line instead of hair thread.
+I may also be biased in that I allowed a friend to install my weave and I ended up with a lion’s mane attached with a fishing line instead of a hair thread.
 Yeah, it was pretty bad.
 If you want a professional look, then book your appointment with a professional stylist, preferably in a salon.